 Business Interruption: what's the correct form to use

-Time element insurances provide the income which would be derived from assets which are no longer available for production due to an insured loss.
+Time element insurances provide the income which would be derived from assets that are no longer available for production due to an insured loss.

 Two main forms of business interruption insurance are: